UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 > ## More on Google Sheets Dates
 >
-> - Inputs to `DATE` must always be numbers - if a string or a reference to a cell containing a string is provided, the `#VALUE!` error will be returned.
+> - Inputs to `DATE` must always be numbers - if a string or a reference to a cell containing a string is provided, an error will be returned.
 > - DATE will silently recalculate numeric dates which fall outside of valid month or day ranges.
 For example, DATE(1969,13,1), which specifies the illegal month 13, will create a date of 1/1/1970.
 Similarly, DATE(1969,1,32), which specifies the non-existent 32nd day of January, will create a date of 2/1/1969.
 > - Google Sheets uses the 1900 date system.
 The first date is 1/1/1900.
 > - Between 0 and 1899, Google Sheets adds that value to 1900 to calculate the year.
-> - For years less than 1900 or greater than 10,000, Google Sheets will return the #NUM! error value
+> - For years less than 1900 or greater than 10,000, Google Sheets will return an error.
-> -
 {: .callout}

 Using functions we can  add days, months or years to a given date.